Dr. Michael Barnett-Cowan is an Assistant Professor for the Kinesiology Department, Faculty of Applied Health Sciences, at the University of Waterloo.

 Kristina R. Llewellyn is the Principal Investigator of Digital Oral Histories for Reconciliation (www.dohr.ca): The Nova Scotia Home for Colored Children History Education Initiative, a project funded by the Social Sciences and Humanities Research Council of Canada.

-Dr. Brad Mehlenbacher is a Visiting Scholar at the University of Waterloo’s Games Institute.
+Dr. Brad Mehlenbacher is a Visiting Researcher at the University of Waterloo’s Games Institute.
 Mehlenbacher does research on the differences between print and online media, studying how they inform human communication, instruction, and learning.

 Professor Mehlenbacher is an Ontario Early Researcher Award holder who specializes in science communication, citizen science, and expertise in multidisciplinary teams.